 - Find some visually interesting and insightful plots that you could show in the presentation and in the report.

 - Decide which figures to include in the report and presentation.

 - Add, commit, and push the new images to GitHub.

 - Each member creates an R script in the

 Add discussion items to the

-- Write up a few sentences on some things you liked about doing the project with the tools you learned and a few sentences on some challenges you had in a “Discussion” section.
-Add your thoughts as a group.
+report.Rmdfile, where you write up a few sentences on some things you liked about doing the project with the tools you learned, and a few sentences on some challenges you had in a “Discussion” section.
+Add your thoughts as a group as well.